Ingwie/OpenAVRc_Hw/BurcAnaTx/README.md

 ![](https://github.com/Ingwie/OpenAVRc_Hw/blob/V3/BurcAnaTx/doc/PTR-6A_1.jpg)

 Here is the interior of a Protronik PTR-6A radio transmitter.
-You can see the wiring for the two proportional sticks.
+You can see the wiring for the two proportional sticks and more precisely, the wiring of channels 5 and 6.
 ![](https://github.com/Ingwie/OpenAVRc_Hw/blob/V3/BurcAnaTx/doc/PTR-6A_2.jpg)  ![](https://github.com/Ingwie/OpenAVRc_Hw/blob/V3/BurcAnaTx/doc/PTR-6A_3.jpg)

 ![](https://github.com/Ingwie/OpenAVRc_Hw/blob/V3/BurcAnaTx/doc/f14_coder.jpg)